renebarto/baremetal/doc/02-setting-up-a-project.md

 61: message(STATUS "Std include path         ${STDDEF_INCPATH}")
 ```

-- line 22: We set the variable `TOOLCHAIN_PATH` which is the actual location of the tools
+- Line 22: We set the variable `TOOLCHAIN_PATH` which is the actual location of the tools
-- line 23: We set the variable `TOOLCHAIN_AUXILIARY_PATH` which is the location of auxiliary libraries used for building
+- Line 23: We set the variable `TOOLCHAIN_AUXILIARY_PATH` which is the location of auxiliary libraries used for building

 Then depending on the build platform, we define the tools to be used.
 The part at the end `CACHE FILEPATH "text" FORCE` simply means that the variable is enforced into the CMake cache.

 The CMake cache is a file CMake uses to store project variables for later reference.
 This file is named `CMakeCache.txt`, and is located in teh CMake build directory (explained later).
-- line 26/38: We set the variable `CMAKE_C_COMPILER` to the path to the C compiler (this is a gcc compiler)
+- Line 26/38: We set the variable `CMAKE_C_COMPILER` to the path to the C compiler (this is a gcc compiler)
-- line 27/39: We set the variable `CMAKE_C_COMPILER_FORCED` to the path to the C compiler, but forced to be this compiler
+- Line 27/39: We set the variable `CMAKE_C_COMPILER_FORCED` to the path to the C compiler, but forced to be this compiler
-- line 29/41: We set the variable `CMAKE_CXX_COMPILER` to the path to the C++ compiler (this could be gcc as well, but it's common to use g++)
+- Line 29/41: We set the variable `CMAKE_CXX_COMPILER` to the path to the C++ compiler (this could be gcc as well, but it's common to use g++)
-- line 30/42: We set the variable `CMAKE_CXX_COMPILER_FORCED` to the path to the C++ compiler, but forced to be this compiler
+- Line 30/42: We set the variable `CMAKE_CXX_COMPILER_FORCED` to the path to the C++ compiler, but forced to be this compiler
-- line 32/44: We set the variable `CMAKE_AR` to the path to the archiver, in other words the static library linker
+- Line 32/44: We set the variable `CMAKE_AR` to the path to the archiver, in other words the static library linker
-- line 34/46: We set the variable `CMAKE_LINKER` to the path to the linker, which links executables and dynamic libraries
+- Line 34/46: We set the variable `CMAKE_LINKER` to the path to the linker, which links executables and dynamic libraries
-- line 36/48: We set the variable `CMAKE_OBJCOPY` to the path to the object copier, which we will need to create an image
+- Line 36/48: We set the variable `CMAKE_OBJCOPY` to the path to the object copier, which we will need to create an image

 Notice that we did not set the assembler here, even though it will be used.
 In our case, gcc is also able to compile assembly code.